RobertFerencsik/notes/be-a-better-man/docs/communication/quotes/handling-people/principle1.md

 # Don't criticize, condemn or complain

 > I learned thirty years ago that it is foolish to scold.
-I have enough trouble overcoming my own limitations without fretting over the fact that God hsa not seen fit to distribute evenly the gift of intelligence.
+I have enough trouble overcoming my own limitations without fretting over the fact that God has not seen fit to distribute evenly the gift of intelligence.
 >
 >> John Wanamaker